County of Santa Barbara

 Agreement for convenience as provided in Section 20 of the Agreement, (ii) make immaterial

-changes to the Agreement as provided in Section 26 of the Agreement, (iii) authorize additional or
+changes to the Agreement as provided in Section 26 of the Agreement, (iii) authorize

-between funding sources as provided in Section II.E of Exhibit B of the Agreement, (v) adjust the
+reallocate funds between funding sources as provided in Section II.E of Exhibit B of the

-Per Diem rate in writing as provided in Section IV.A of Exhibit B of the Agreement, and (vi) amend
+Agreement, (v) adjust the Per Diem rate in writing as provided in Section IV.A of Exhibit B

-the Program goals, outcomes, and measures as provided in Exhibit E of the Agreement, all without
+of the Agreement, and (vi) amend the Program goals, outcomes, and measures as provided in

-altering the maximum contract amount and without requiring the Board of Supervisors’ approval of
+Exhibit E of the Agreement, all without altering the maximum contract amount and without

-delegated authority at any time; and
+the Board of Supervisors’ ability to rescind this delegated authority at any time; and

-c) Determine that the above-recommended action is not a project that is subject to environmental
+c) Determine that the above-recommended action is not a project that is subject to

-review under the California Environmental Quality Act (CEQA), pursuant to CEQA Guidelines
+environmental review under the California Environmental Quality Act (CEQA), pursuant to

-activities that will not result in direct or indirect physical changes in the environment.
+mechanisms and/or fiscal activities that will not result in direct or indirect physical changes in

 A-10)